 - Click here for recipes featuring Thyme

 That’s it!
-You now know how to spice up food for kids!
+You now know how to spice food for kids!
 Go forth and cook tasty meals!

 Looking for other easy ways to add flavor to your meals?
 Check these ideas out: